 Here are some important considerations:

-Your rentals insurance policy is an asset of your business.
+Your rental business insurance policy is an asset of your business, and probably the most valuable, at that.
 Protect it by using common sense in regard to what you rent and to whom.

 Finding and Comparing Rental Business Insurance Quotes